Disney World Restaurant Discounts & Coupons

 - Save 10% on food and non-alcoholic beverages at many Landry’s restaurants (including Landry’s Seafood House, Oceanaire Seafood Room and The Crab House, but NOT Rainforest Cafe, Yak & Yeti or T-REX).
 Valid for up to six people, including AAA member, per AAA membership card.
 Offer excludes tax, tip and alcoholic beverages.
 Not valid with any other offer, promotion, or discount.
 Thanks to Marlene for info.

-Most Landry’s restaurants (including Rainforest Cafe, Landry’s Seafood House, Oceanaire Seafood Room and The Crab House, but not Yak & Yeti or T-REX) offer a 10% discount on food and non-alcoholic beverages for AARP members.
-Click here to learn more.
+Some Landry’s restaurants offer 10% off to AARP members.
+Landry’s locations at or near Walt Disney World include: Rainforest Cafe, Landry’s Seafood House, Oceanaire Seafood Room, The Crab House, Yak & Yeti and T-REX.
 Thanks to Marlene for info.

-Click here to see AARP benefits at Denny’s (there’s one at Palm Pkwy/535).
+Denny’s offers 15% off to AARP members.
+There’s one at Palm Pkwy/535.
 Thanks to Marlene for info.

-D23 members get various dining discounts by presenting their membership card:
+D23 Gold members get various dining discounts by presenting their membership card.

 Save on Beverages